Anantarika-karma

-Ānantarika kamma is considered so serious that even Amitabha Buddha abandoned all hope.
-His 18th Vow reads:
+Etymology

+Ānantarika derives from na, an, and antara.

+An in this context refers to the "seed" of karma and antara means in storage, or waiting to germinate or bear fruit.
+These two words combined create anantara, which means a karma seed waiting to germinate.
+Na means "not", and therefore, ānantarika means "not stored to germinate/mature" or "brings vipāka (karmic consequence) immediately".

+Ānantarika kamma in Mahayana Buddhism

+Amitabha Buddha, one of the primary buddhas in Mahayana and the most widely-worshipped Buddhist deity in East Asian Buddhism discusses the Ānantarika kamma in his Original Vow.
+His vow reads:

 If I attain Buddhahood and a sentient being aspires with faith and joy to be reborn in my Sukhavati Pure Land: if they recite my name just ten times and, in spite of this, are not reborn there, then may I myself not attain enlightenment [in the first place].
-Two exceptions to this solemn promise are in respect of, firstly, those who have committed the five terrible offences and, secondly, of those who have vilified the Sublime Dharma because such people cannot be reborn in Sukhavati.
+Two exceptions to this solemn promise are in respect of, firstly, those who have committed the five terrible offences [Ānantarika kamma] and, secondly, of those who have vilified the Sublime Dharma because such people cannot be reborn in Sukhavati.